UhhhAaron/SaladBind/MINERS.md

 ### NiceHash

-Good if you know you're going to be stopping and starting instead of long mining sessions, more stable earnings.
+Good if you know you're going to be restarting the miner constantly instead of having long mining sessions.
+Has more stable earnings.

 ### Ethermine

 Good for longer sessions, earnings can be unstable.
-Can take up to 30 minutes for earnings to start appearing.
+Can take up to 30 minutes for earnings to start appearing on Salad.

 ## Miners